MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 ms.assetid: fb228e06-e284-45c0-b6e6-e7b0217c3a49
 ---

-# Manage Windows Virtual Machines with PowerShell Direct
+# Virtual Machine automation and management using PowerShell

-You can use PowerShell Direct to remotely manage a Windows 10 or Windows Server Technical Preview virtual machine from a Windows 10 or Windows Server Technical Preview Hyper-V host.
-PowerShell Direct allows PowerShell management inside a virtual machine regardless of any network configuration or remote management settings on either the Hyper-V host or the virtual machine.
-This makes it easier for Hyper-V Administrators to automate and script management and configuration tasks.
+You can use PowerShell Direct to run arbitrary PowerShell in a Windows 10 or Windows Server Technical Preview virtual machine from your Hyper-V host regardless of network configuration or remote management settings.

 **Ways to run PowerShell Direct:**
 * As an interactive session -- [click here](vmsession.md#create-and-exit-an-interactive-powershell-session) to create and exit an interactive PowerShell session using Enter-PSSession.